KamilaKaptur/portfolio/README.md

 # portfolio
 ## O MNIE / ABOUT ME :woman:
 🇵🇱 Cześć!
-Nazwyam się Kamila i postanowiłam się przebranżowić na testera oprogramowania ponieważ na innych stanowiskach brakowało mi wyzwań oraz możliwości rozwoju.
-Cechuje mnie ciekawość i empatia dlatego łatwo mi przychodzi patrzenie na oplikacje od strony użytkownika lub klienta biznesowego.
+Nazwyam się Kamila i postanowiłam przebranżowić się na testera oprogramowania ponieważ na innych stanowiskach brakowało mi wyzwań oraz możliwości rozwoju.
+Cechuje mnie ciekawość i empatia dlatego łatwo mi przychodzi patrzenie na aplikacje od strony użytkownika lub klienta biznesowego.
 Stale zdobywam wiedzę z zakresu testowania oprogramowania i chcę być w tym najlepsza 😄 Moje naturalne cechy jak cierpliwość, dociekliwość i doprowadzanie rzeczy do końca idealnie przekładają się na prace testera.

 :uk: Hello!
 I'm Kamila and I decided to change my professional path to software testing because in other positions I lacked challenges and opportunities for development.
 I am characterized by curiosity and empathy, which is why it is easy for me to look at applications from the user's or business client's perspective.
 I am constantly gaining knowledge in the field of software testing and I want to be the best at it 😄 My natural skills such as inquisitiveness and making things done attitude perfectly fit into the work of a tester.